MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to use Privileged Identity Management to limit access to the Global admin role.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

 Holly also wants to update the notification settings for the Global admin role.
-Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
+Privileged Identity Management (PIM) lets you know when important events occur in your Microsoft Entra ID organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
 These emails can also include links to relevant tasks, such as activating or renewing a role.
 In this task, Holly wants to update the notifications to ensure that approvals are tracked in real-time in a proactive manner.

 1. The prior lab exercise used Adatum's domain controller (LON-DC1).
 This lab will use LON-CL1.  <br/>